-This Slow Cooker Ginger and Coconut Chicken is adapted from Simple Bites and was quite honestly a big hit.
-The chicken is tender (but not disintegrating), the spice can be adjusted to your taste (the levels I've included in the recipe suited the whole family - even our 10 year old daughter), the creamy coconut got a big thumbs up and those last minute vegetables really sealed the deal.
+This dish is adapted from Simple Bites and was quite honestly a big hit.
+The chicken is tender (but not disintegrating), the spice can be adjusted to your taste (the levels I've included in the recipe suited the whole family - even our 10-year-old daughter), the creamy coconut got a big thumbs up and those last-minute vegetables really sealed the deal.

 You still get all the benefits of being able to do the prep earlier in the day and reap the rewards later when you've lost the will, but dinner doesn't taste like a compromise.